-Following two days of successful technical rehearsals with Universal’s employees / team members and this morning’s installation of a massive 28-foot-tall Optimus Prime statue above the attraction’s entrance, Universal Studios Florida guests were allowed inside the new ride tonight, beginning just after 7p.m. for a soft opening lasting through park closing at 9 p.m.
+Following two days of successful technical rehearsals with Universal’s employees / Team Members and this morning’s installation of a massive 28-foot-tall Optimus Prime statue above the attraction’s entrance, Universal Studios Florida Guests were allowed inside the new ride tonight, beginning just after 7 p.m. for a soft opening lasting through park closing at 9 p.m.

-Huge crowds arrived to the soft opening, with word spreading fast through the park and across social media channels that the ride had finally opened after much anticipation.
+Huge crowds arrived in the soft opening, with word spreading fast through the park and across social media channels that the ride had finally opened after much anticipation.
 The posted wait time quickly shot up to 90 minutes, though the actual time it took to navigate the fully loaded queue was closer to an hour.
-But that hour flew by as each elaborately themed room of the ride’s queue is highly engaging and entertaining, introducing guests to each Autobot, Decepticon, and human character who then tell the story of the alien robots leaving Cybertron, landing on Earth, and now recruiting visitors to prepare for battle.
+But that hour flew by as each elaborately themed room of the ride’s queue is highly engaging and entertaining, introducing Guests to each Autobot, Decepticon, and human character who then tell the story of the alien robots leaving Cybertron, landing on Earth, and now recruiting visitors to prepare for battle.

 Video – Transformers: The Ride 3D full queue and ride at Universal Orlando

 Video – Transformers: The Ride 3D queue only at Universal Orlando

 Video – Transformers: The Ride 3D ride only at Universal Orlando